Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 **Gyotin**

 The problem with being the most fluent speaker of English in the little non-human enclave the crew had built for themselves, was that Gyotin constantly found himself thrust into the role of spokesperson.
-Surrounded as they were on all sides by Deathworlders, his crew---and as the senior ranking member of that crew, he now thought of them as *his* crew---had naturally walled themselves off a little, building their own habitation out of sight of the bustle of the colony proper, in what he knew the humans were calling "*The ET Quarter".*
+Surrounded as they were on all sides by Deathworlders, his crew - and as the senior ranking member of that crew, he now thought of them as *his* crew - had naturally walled themselves off a little, building their own habitation out of sight of the bustle of the colony proper, in what he knew the humans were calling "*The ET Quarter".*

 He wasn't sure if the term was degrading or not.